ArthurAtangana/ArthurAtangana.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Current DevOps intern at ProntoForms and 3rd year software engineering student at Carleton University
+subtitle: Current Software Engineering intern at ANVIL and a 4th year software engineering student at Carleton University

 profile:
   align: right